hiroki-chen/picachv-proof/plan.md

 Although we cannot determine the concrete appearance of the policy now, we may figure out what *properties* it should have.
 We list them below.

 * Should allow lazy evaluation, which means the policy is *not* evaluated until data is *used*, where by 'use' we mean that the sensitive operations like sum, max, etc. are performed on these columns.

+# TODOs

+* Implement the type coercion for any two comparable data field arrays.
+* Implement aggregation and DP on it.
+* Implement policy API layer and integrate to `ExecutionState` (perhaps).
+* Implement an parser that automatically generates the API layer.